djmattyg007/infcloud-old/readme.txt

  4.) digest authentication problems and how to solve them (if your server uses digest auth) 5.) problems with SSL /https/ and invalid (or self-signed) certificates 6.) choose your setup type (3 different setup types are supported) 7.)
-HTML5 cache update
+Generic installation instruction
  8.)
-Generic installation instruction
- 9.)
 DAViCal (non cross-domain) installation instructions

 1.)
 Your principal URL
     - What is my principal URL?